autumn-info-442a/Homework1/Homework3.md

 - The timer displayed is counting down towards zero

 ### Functionality
+- Each message has a time duration of 15 seconds.
 - iCare message overlay will show up after user exceeds the video count threshold that was saved in the settings
 - The videos watched threshold will reset after the overlay is activated
 - The overlay will pause the currently playing video